-The Executive Officers shall consist of a Chairman of the Board, Executive Vice-Chairman, First Vice-Chairman, Second Vice-Chairman, Secretary, and a Treasurer and such other Officers as from time to time may be required or appear to be desirable for the prompt and orderly transaction of the Association's business and the conduct of its affairs.
-These Officers shall be elected by the Board of Directors for a term of one (1) year, and to qualify, an individual must be both an Active or Lifetime member in good standing of the Association, and a member of the Board of Directors.
+The Executive Officers shall consist of a Chairman of the Board, Executive Vice-Chairman, First Vice-Chairman, Second Vice-Chairman, Secretary, and a Treasurer, Parliamentarian and such other Officers as from time to time may be required or appear to be desirable for the prompt and orderly transaction of the Association's business and the conduct of its affairs.
+These Officers, except for the Parliamentarian who is appointed, shall be elected by the Board of Directors for a term of one (1) year, and to qualify, an individual must be both an Active or Lifetime member in good standing of the Association, and a member of the Board of Directors.